zevo-enterprise/zevo-enterprise/README.md

 ---

-Obs3: The way out of the exit question is Nathanael Banach Elohim,The China Blue Or go ahead and go crazy Contradiction the Baphomet.
+Obs3: The way out of the exit question is Nathanael Banach Elohim ("Door of Mercy Adonai"),The China Blue Or go ahead and go crazy Contradiction the Baphomet.

 ```